xabackus/Renewable-Energy-Systems/README.md

 - **`model.pdf`**: Documentation of the unit commitment model used in this project.
 This document provides an in-depth explanation of the sets, parameters, variables, objective function, and constraints used in the MILP formulation.

+- **`settings.py`**: Illustrates the effect on the solution gap of changing each of Gurobi's cut settings

 ## Installation
 To get started with this project, follow these steps: